threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ufw limit ssh
 ```

-The script `ufw_init.sh` goal is to set the correct firewall parameters to make sure that our deployment is secure while also providing the necessary access for the Nextcloud users.
+The goal of the `ufw_init.sh` script is to set the correct firewall parameters to make sure that our deployment is secure while also providing the necessary access for the Nextcloud users.

 The first two lines starting with `ufw default` are self-explanatory.
 We want to restrain incoming traffic while making sure that outgoing traffic has no restraints.

 The lines starting with `ufw allow` open the ports necessary for our Nextcloud instance.
 We note that **ssh** is port 22, **http** is port 80 and **https** is port 443.
 This means, for example, that the line `ufw allow 22` is equivalent to the line `ufw allow ssh`.

-The port 8443 is the default port that [Tomcat](https://tomcat.apache.org/) uses to open the SSL text service.
-In the case of the Nextcloud instance, it is used to access the Nextcloud interface through HTTPS secure connection.
-More on this will be said later.
+Port 8443 can be used to access the AIO interface, as an alternative to using the `/aio` "subfolder" on deployments with a public IPv4 address.
 Finally, the port 3478 is used for Nextcloud Talk.

-We also note that there are two protocols, **tcp** and **udp**.
-When none of the protocols are specified, it allows both protocols to access the ports.
-For example, if we only wanted to allow the protocol tcp with port 22 (ssh), we would write `ufw allow ssh/tcp`.
-To allow both protocols, we write `ufw allow ssh`.

 The line `ufw limit ssh` will provide additional security by denying connection from IP addresses that attempt to initiate 6 or more connections within a 30-second period.